 - Presentation Outline Details (This will NOT be published on GDC website.
-For Advisor review only): You have approximately 500 words to outline and describe to the GDC Advisory Board what your talk will be about, and why it will be interesting to GDC attendees.
-This is not the abstract for your talk for the printed program, it is not meant for attendees to read, it is not a teaser, and it is not a place for cute wordplay.
-It is for you to describe concretely and succinctly what is compelling about your talk, share supporting data, and provide an outline of your presentation to the Advisory Board.
+For Advisor review only): You have approximately 500 words to outline and thoroughly describe to the GDC Advisory Board what your talk will be about, and why it will be interesting to GDC attendees.
+This is NOT the abstract for your talk on the GDC website or published event agenda.
+This section will NOT be published.
+It is for you to describe concretely and succinctly what is compelling about your talk, provide supporting data, and outline your presentation in detail to the Advisory Board.
 Submissions with thin presentation outline details (e.g. less than 400 words) will most likely be declined by advisors due to lack of information required to evaluate the presentation and its impact.
 Do not tease with something like, "My lecture will reveal amazing findings about how people play puzzle platformers," instead say, "We have found 90% of people only play puzzle platformers while eating pepperoni pizza," or whatever your amazing finding actually is.
 If you need more than 500 words to describe your lecture in this way, you can upload supplemental materials (.doc, .pdf, .txt) to your submission.

 - Attendee Takeaway (This will be published on GDC website): In 50-words or less, tell us what attendees will gain from this presentation.
 Be specific by giving concrete examples and remember that GDC attendees are experts in their field.
 This will be published on the GDC website.
 If your company requires PR approval prior to publishing, please note that this section will be made public upon official acceptance.
 Do not use bullet points, write in 3rd person present tense.

 - Intended Audience (This will be published on GDC website): In 50-words or less, describe your target audience and who will benefit from your presentation.
 Is prerequisite knowledge necessary for understanding the content of the session?
 If so, what are the prerequisites?
 This will be published on the GDC website.
 If your company requires PR approval prior to publishing, please note that this section will be made public upon official acceptance.
 Do not use bullet points, write in 3rd person present tense.

 - Supporting material (This will NOT be published on GDC website.
 For Advisor review only): It is optional to submit supplemental information that supports your session proposal.
 Additional materials may include white papers, code, demos, videos, images, proof of concept, etc. Supporting materials will NOT be published on the GDC website and are solely for the GDC Advisory Board during submission review.

 Phase II: Session Proposal Review, Selection & Notification

-- Submitters are notified of their status: Declined, Phase 2 Conditionally Accepted, or Accepted
+- Submitters are notified of their status late September: Phase 2 Conditionally Accepted, Declined, or Accepted

-- Phase 2 submitters will be required to prepare the complete presentation for review by the advisory board*
+- Phase 2 submitters will be required to prepare the presentation or make revisions for review by the advisory board*

 Phase III: Final Review & Confirmations

-- Advisory Board reviews Phase 2 presentations in February and March
+- Advisory Board reviews Phase 2 presentation revisions in October and November.

-- Phase 2 submitters are notified of their status at the end of March: Declined or Accepted
+- Phase 2 submitters are notified of their status at the end of November through mid-December: Declined or Accepted

 The Advisory Board will review and rate submissions based on the following criteria: